EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 * Use as **Input Raster** the spectral image Sentinel_2_TOA_2.tif and **Ground Truth Raster**: EUCROPMAP_2.tif .

-* Use your model checkpoint with highest IoU on Validation data for **Model Checkpoint** ( same checkpoint as we used for the Deep Learning Tester).
-* Otherwise use the downloaded checkpoint.
+* You can use the checkpoint file from the tutorial_small or tutorial_large folder  as **Model Checkpoint** or the model with the highest validation IoU from your own training.

 * For the **Minimum overlap of tiles in Percentage** use 20.

-* Use ** Device** GPU if available otherwise CPU.
+* Use ** Device** GPU if available, otherwise CPU.

 * For **Prediction as Raster** define the output: EU_CROPMAP_2_prediction.tif in the SpecDeepMap_tutorial folder.
 * For **IoU CSV** define output: EU_CROPMAP_2_score.csv in the SpecDeepMap_tutorial folder.
 * Run the algorithm.

 You can open the predicted Raster and CSV in the Enmap-box to inspect the prediction visually and the IoU score per class.
-Mean IoU is 0.71 great!
+Mean IoU is ~0,69-0.71 great!

    .. figure::  img/6_Deep_learning_mapper_output.jpeg